 in a terminal run the following command (replacing

-You can also add it in the management console, similar to this video.
+You can also add it in the Console, similar to this video.

 Now you are ready to use the key to connect to an environment.

-To connect to a server using SSH keys, find the details in the management console:
+To connect to a server using SSH keys, find the details in the Console: